openharmony/docs/en/device-dev/driver/driver-platform-i3c-develop.md

         }
         ```

-3. Initialize the **I3cCntlr** object at the core layer, including initializing the vendor custom structure (transferring parameters and data) and instantiating **I3cMethod** (used to call the underlying functions of the driver) in **I3cCntlr**.
+3. Initialize the **I3cCntlr** object at the core layer, including initializing the custom structure (passing parameters and data) and instantiating **I3cMethod** (used to call the underlying functions of the driver) in **I3cCntlr**.

     The **HdfDriverEntry** member functions (**Bind**, **Init**, and **Release**) must be implemented in this step.

     - Custom structure reference

-        > To the driver, the custom structure carries parameters and data.
-The values in the **i3c_config.hcs** file are read by the HDF, and the structure members are initialized through **DeviceResourceIface**.
+        > The custom structure holds parameters and data for the driver.
+The HDF reads the values in the **i3c_config.hcs** file and initializes the structure members through **DeviceResourceIface**.
 Some important values, such as the device number and bus number, are also passed to the **I3cCntlr** object at the core layer.

         ```c
         struct VirtualI3cCntlr {
             struct AdcDevice device;// (Mandatory) Control object at the core layer.
-For details, see the following description of **I3cCntlr**. volatile unsigned char *regBase;// (Mandatory) Register base address. uint32_t regBasePhy; // (Mandatory) Physical base address of the register. uint32_t regSize;        // (Mandatory) Bit width of the register.
+For details, see the following description of I3cCntlr. volatile unsigned char *regBase;// (Mandatory) Register base address. uint32_t regBasePhy; // (Mandatory) Physical base address of the register. uint32_t regSize;        // (Mandatory) Bit width of the register.